 “Come up with a brilliant title, one which invokes curiosity

 and intrigue in the minds of potential readers.”

 2) Edit and proofread

-Have professionals proofread and edit your manuscript.
+Have a professional proofread and edit your manuscript.
 The costs of hiring professionals may seem steep for new writers.
 But it’s an absolute must!
-A second pair of professional eyes will find errors and make corrections which you won’t be able to.
+The second pair of professional eyes will find errors and make corrections that you won’t be able to.
 If you can’t afford one at the moment, ask family, friends or social media contacts to do this for you.
 Get valuable suggestions and corrections to make it close to acceptable standards of publishing.
 Any errors or typos in print will lead to terrible reviews and bad reception of your book.

 “It is advised to get the manuscript proofread by